lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

        - Field ID: The header field to be compressed.
 The content is a YANG identifer.
-       - Field Length : either a positive integer of a function defined as a YANF id.
+       - Field Length : either a positive integer of a function defined as a YANG id.
        - Field Position: a positive (and possibly equal to 0) integer.
        - Direction Indicator: a YANG identifier giving the direction.
        - Target value: a value against which the header Field is compared.
-       - Matching Operator: a YANG id giving the operation, paramters may be associated to that operator.
+       - Matching Operator: a YANG id giving the operation, parameters may be associated to that operator.
        - Comp./Decomp.
-Action: A YANG id giving the compression or decompression action, paramters may be associated to that action.
+Action: A YANG id giving the compression or decompression action, parameters may be associated to that action.
       ";
     leaf field-id {